 The Case for Reserved Instance Marketplace

-Even with the flexibility of Convertible RIs, AWS customers can often find themselves locked into a 1-year or 3-year contract and spending money they shouldn’t be.
+Even with the flexibility of Convertible RIs, AWS customers can often find themselves locked into a 1-year or 3-year contract and spending unnecessarily .
 To illustrate this, let’s say a company has purchased five r5.4xlarge Standard RIs for running its Kubernetes cluster.
 Within a few months of purchasing, the company decides to move its workload to Amazon EKS and AWS Fargate.
 However, there’s a problem now: the Reserved Instances can’t be used for other existing EC2 nodes.
 None of the other instances are from the r5 family, and besides, they are already running with purchased capacity.
 Without using the new RIs, the company now has to pay for a capacity they don’t need.

 Now let’s consider another scenario.
 A market research firm needs to run a major polling campaign for three months.
 The workload will be intensive, and the engineers believe this will require a cluster running two c4.4xlarge nodes.
 There will be three environments (DEV, TEST, and PROD), each running a separate cluster.
 The nodes will be removed once the campaign is over.
-With an on-demand model, the cost will be high, but the company can’t afford to buy Ris for a longer-term contract as it needs the compute capacity only for three months.
+With an On-demand model, the cost will be high, but the company can’t afford to buy Ris for a longer-term contract as it needs the compute capacity only for three months.